louen/CoreCpp/README.md

 All unsigned integral types have been typedefed to a shortcut name : `uchar`, `ushort`, `uint` and `ulong`.
 All integral types with explicit bit-size have beed typedefed to a shortcut name  : `int8`, `int16`, `int32` and `int64` for signed types, and `uint8`, `uint16`, `uint32` and `uint64` for unsigned types.

+## CoreStrings.hpp

+This files defines useful functions for string manipulation.

+- `splitString(string, token)` takes a string and splits it with the given token as delimiter.
+It returns a vector of strings.
+- `s2ws` and `ws2s` convert between `std::string` and `std::wstring`, which is useful especially when dealing with Windows API outputs.
+- `float2hex(x)` and `double2hex(x)` returns a string containing the binary representation of the given `float` or `double`, prefixed by `0x`.
+This is especially useful when debugging floating-point errors.
+- `stringPrintf( string, format, args...)` and `appendPrintf(string, format, args...)` brings the C-style `sprintf` interface to C++ strings.
+As the name suggest, this functions accepts a `std::string`, a format string and a list of arguments to be printed in the string.
+The first version returns the printed string, and the seconds appends it to the existing string.
+Their return value is the size of the printed string, or a negative value if the printing failed.